 The Music Department is housed in a stunning £3 million music school, designed by Eric Parry, R.A. and completed in November 2005.
 This state-of-the-art building includes a fine recital hall, a 100-seat auditorium with sweeping views across the school playing fields to the sports pavilion.

 There are three dedicated academic teaching rooms, one of which houses a suite of Apple iMacs with Logic Pro 9 and Sibelius 7.
-There is a multi-track recording studio running Logic Pro 9 on an Apple Mac Pro computer with the options of recording both from a live room and the recital hall.
+There is a multi-track recording studio running Logic Pro 9 on an Apple Mac Pro computer with the option of recording both from a live room and the recital hall.
 We also have a separate radio station running an ENCO DAD broadcast system.

 Instrumental teaching takes place in a suite of 15 specialist teaching rooms, including two dedicated percussion rooms.
 There are six additional practice rooms which are available for boys to use throughout the week.